OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

     TCphase = A(T) + (P1 - P2) · B(T)

-Where `TCphase` is the temperature compensated phase and `T` is the measured optode temperature temperature.
+Where `TCphase` is the temperature compensated phase and `T` is the measured optode temperature.
 A and B are temperature dependent coefficients which allow for temperature compensation of the phase measurement.
 However for most 4330, 4831 and 4835 optodes these are not used, such that `A(T)` = 0 and `B(T)` = 1.
 This can be confirmed by communicating with an optode and inspecting the `PTC0Coef` and `PTC1Coef` properties.